 Time and time again “turnip” shows up in my search stats far more often than any other vegetable.
 It’s possible that there are just not that many recipes out there for the lowly turnip.
+(Here is another one of my favourites).
 It’s not that scary.
 I bit plain, maybe, but not scary.
 This post was first published in 2011 and its steady popularity entitled it to an update.

 Take a careful look my friends, this is a turnip.

 Note that it is small and round, white with a tint of purple on the stem end.
 A turnip is different from a rutabaga – which is often confused for a turnip.
 I don’t have a picture of a rutabaga available to show you – they are large (small head of cabbage large), yellow-flesh, heavy, brownish and usually covered in a thick wax.
 I have nothing against rutabagas.
 In fact, I adore them.
 I have fond memories of sweet mashed rutabaga at our holiday dinner table.
 Which we called mashed turnip and which is why I feel I need to clarify this for everyone.
 Turnips and rutabagas are very different vegetables.
 Turnip is also sweet, but the flesh is usually white and I find has a bit more peppery bite to it.
 A little more zest.
 More kick.

 And then someone will come along and tell me that they are in fact the same vegetables — just different varieties, and I will tell them that I don’t care.
 In my mind they are different.
 And the difference is important.

 because look at this pretty soup you can make with a turnip or two…

 I adapted this recipe from The Garden of Vegan by Sarah Kramer.
 I needed to kick it up to suit our taste buds.
 We like spicy!
 So I added more seasonings and replaced 1 cup of soy milk with full-fat coconut milk.
 This soup is pureed after the vegetables are tender so don’t worry about chopping them in uniform pieces, just small enough so they all cook at the same time.